Bougakov/Micromake-D1-3D-printer/calibrating.md

-# Manual calibration using Repetier Host
+# Manual calibration of Micromake D1 3D printer

 This HOWTO was written for [Micromake users' group on Facebook](https://www.facebook.com/groups/173676226330714/).